sav-che/TL-2/README.md

 - Other useful search options are explained here: https://help.obsidian.md/Plugins/Search

 - TL-2 vault integrates well with [obsidian-wikidata-plugin](https://github.com/echinopscis/obsidian-wikidata-plugin).
-To set it up, open plugin settings, type `wikidata_id` in "Frontamtter wikidata entitiy ID propert name" field, and close the settings.
+To set it up, open the plugin settings, type `wikidata_id` in "Frontamtter wikidata entitiy ID propert name" field, and close the settings.
 Do not worry if this field will look unchanged.
 You may need to restart Obsidian after that.

 - Author pages in the version ≥1.1 include a by-default invisible "properties" block that contains author metadata from IPNI.
 To see properties, click on the ⓘ button in the upper right corner (screenshot below), or enable "Source mode" when in Editing view.
 To make properties always visible in the text, go to Options → Editor → Properties in document → set to Visible.